 What time do you arrive and leave?

-I usually arrive two hours before the ceremony to capture any preparations, and I stay until just after the first dance unless you have any events planned for later on, in which case we can discuss longer coverage.
+I usually arrive two hours before the ceremony to capture any preparations, and I stay until a few songs after the first dance unless you have any events planned for later on, in which case we can discuss longer coverage.

 How do you ensure you capture all of the important moments?

 I send a questionnaire for you to fill in so you can list all of the group shots and any photos you would like.
 I have it with me on the day so I can ensure I have captured every detail!

 Do you require a meal on the day?

 It is not in my contract that I require a meal, but I do really appreciate it when I am provided with one.
 I love food, especially at weddings!
 A nice warm meal always gives me a great energy boost for the rest of the afternoon, but if you can't feed me I will bring my own food and snacks, so no worries!